psshri/KodeKloudCKSchallenges/CHALLENGE 3/README.md

 There are two occurences of '4.2.6', in the above image you can see the remediation steps mentioned.
 Now we will implement these steps to remediate this issue from the worker node.

-Run the below command to know the exact name of the worker node
+Run the below command to know the exact name of the worker node.

 ```bash
 root@controlplane$ kubectl get nodes